Start your business

 Licences and permits

 You may need a licence or permit to run your business.
-Go to our Licenses and permits section to find out how to apply.
+Go to our Licences and permits section to find out how to apply.

 You might need planning permission or building regulations approval for your business.
 Check our Planning and building control for more information.